PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Is the trail family-friendly?

-We saw hikers of almost all ages, including children and even some tiny ones in backpacks or baby/child beds, when we did this route.
-Although it’s not something we would do because it looks exhausting, it’s a way of showing how accessible this vereda is.
+When we did this route, we saw hikers of almost all ages, including children, and even some tiny ones in backpacks or baby/child beds.
+Although we would not do it because it looks exhausting, it shows how accessible this vereda is.

-So, as long as you can walk for a few hours (with some climbs), you will be able to hike this trail.
-Despite always ascending or descending, the short distances and relatively gentle slope don’t require high physical resistance.
+So, as long as you can walk for a few hours (with some climbs), you can hike this trail.
+Despite always ascending or descending, the short distances and relatively gentle slopes don’t require high physical resistance.
 The route also does not have any technical difficulties.

-On the downside, those with vertigo or fear heights may have some problems as they walk relatively close to some ravines.
+On the downside, those with vertigo or fear of heights may have problems walking relatively close to some ravines.
 But if you don’t go off the rails, you’ll never be close enough to be dangerous.
 The narrowest parts, or those close to the cliffs, have security balconies.

 Who can hike the ponta de São Lourenço trail